AntoniiViter/Customer-Support-Service/README.md

 9. **Dockerization**:
    - The entire application, including databases (MongoDB, PostgreSQL, and Redis), is fully containerized.
-   - The application can be started using `docker-compose up --build` for the initial setup to build the necessary Docker images.
-Subsequent runs can use `docker-compose up`.
+   - The application can be started using `docker-compose up.
    - The application is accessible on port 8080.

 ---